hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

   {{ site.url }}/articles/images/2021-06-14-deep-metric-learning-survey/center_test.gif
 {% endcapture %}
 {% capture imcaption_centermnist %}
-  Fig 4: The training dynamics of Center Loss on MNIST.
+  The training dynamics of Center Loss on MNIST.
 The feature maps were projected onto 2D space to produce this visualization.
 On the left is the dynamics on train set, and on the right is the dynamics on test set.
 (Image source: [KaiYang Zhou](https://github.com/KaiyangZhou/pytorch-center-loss))
 {% endcapture %}
 {% include gallery images=imblock_centermnist cols=2 caption=imcaption_centermnist %}